 How do you "see" magnetic fields?
 By using a Gauss Meter, the electromagnetic source field strength is measured in "Gauss", and output into numeric values.
 An example of measuring gauss before and after shielding an electrical panel with our MuMETAL® alloy can be seen on YouTube.
 We offer a cost effective, handheld, single-axis AC magnetic field meter, to provide quick & reliable measurements of electromagnetic field (EMF) radiation generated by external sources like power lines, electrical wiring, audio/visual equipment, motors and other devices.
 No probe is required - just hold the Gaussmeter in the affected area.
-Then measure the same after shielding with MuMETAL®, Co-NETIC® or NETIC® shielding alloys.
-This educational "hands-on" evaluation is possible with purchase of our Gaussmeter, or Internet Special combination of Evaluation Kit and Meter (saving you 10% when you purchase the Evaluation Kit and Meter).
-For detailed specifications and to order, go to: Evaluation Kits.
+Then measure the same after shielding with MuMETAL®, Co-NETIC®, NETIC®, or CRYO-NETIC® shielding alloys.
+To experiment and test "hands-on" with one of our evaluation kits, one including a Gaussmeter, specially priced with a 10% savings, get detailed specifications and order here: Evaluation Kits.

 How do you calculate shielding requirements?
 At the bottom of this page are our Slide Rule Calculator, Online Calculator, and B-H Curve.
 These valuable tools can help you compare our shielding alloys, different thicknesses, and shielding efficiencies, and select the size of shielding required to reduce (attenuate) unwanted fields.
 But first, we want to familiarize you with our specialty alloys and explain their differences.

 Shielding efficiency is a result of material composition, specific gravity, thickness, grain structure within the alloy, and hardness.
-Depending on strength of the unwanted field (HO) and the amount of field Attenuation you need, one of our three alloys may be selected.
+Depending on strength of the unwanted field (HO) and the amount of field Attenuation you need, one of our four alloy types may be selected.

 Our most popular shielding alloy - so popular the name has been used generically in worldwide markets.
 Buyers beware: MuMETAL® is a registered brand of Magnetic Shield Corporation, and we do not support other companies that sell shielding materials they claim are mumetal.
 MuMETAL® is not a generic name - it is a proprietary brand that we certify to exacting quality standards and material specifications.
-MuMETAL® offers maximum permeability i (Mu) and is used primarily in low intensity fields where high attenuation, high initial permeability and high shielding efficiency are desired.
+MuMETAL® offers maximum permeability µ (Mu) and is used primarily in low intensity fields where high attenuation, high initial permeability and high shielding efficiency are desired.
 Available as stress annealed (partially annealed for ease of machinability), sheet stock is used for fabricated shields such as enclosures, cylinders, cans, channels or 3D boxes.
 Typically, atmospherically controlled annealing is required after stamping, machining, bending, rolling or welding to provide maximum shielding performance.
 MuMETAL® is available in many forms, but most shields are fabricated from our MuMETAL® Sheet and Foil.
-We stock sheet in gauges from .014" to .062" thickness [0,36mm to 1,57mm] and foil in gauges from .002" to .010" thickness [0,05mm to 0,25mm].
+Our sheet supply is stocked in gauges from 0.014" to 0.080" thickness [0,36mm to 2,00mm], and foil in gauges from .002" to .010" thickness [0,05mm to 0,25mm].

 Ready to use from stock, Co-NETIC® AA Perfection Annealed alloy is used for flat shields such as covers, doors, walls and simple two-dimensional shapes.
 Considered far superior to other alloys because of our Perfection Annealing process, it is used where maximum attenuation is desired.
 Co-NETIC® is fully annealed to exacting specifications in a quality controlled environment which builds grain structure, an important mechanical property for ultimate shielding performance.
 Co-NETIC® AA Perfection Annealed alloy is available in foil & sheet stock gauges from .002" to .062" thickness [0,05mm to 1,57mm].

 After fabricating a magnetic shield, final annealing is generally required to increase grain structure, which improves shielding efficiency.
 Final anneal is a critical process step and extra care must be taken to avoid dropping or denting as shock may weaken an annealed shield's grain structure.
-When Magnetic Shield Corporation provides MuMETAL® magnetic shields, they are Perfection Annealed (fully annealed in a controlled hydrogen atmosphere) to Magnetic Shield Corporation's exacting standards.
+When MuMETAL® magnetic shields are provided they are Perfection Annealed (fully annealed in a controlled hydrogen atmosphere) to Magnetic Shield Corporation's exacting standards.
 Optimum magnetic properties are obtained by annealing at a temperature of 1950-2050°F [about 1120°C], and cooling at a consistent rate which is critical to maintaining grain structure and part dimensions.
-To insure your shield is annealed properly, we can measure attenuation (a shield's ability to absorb magnetic energy) in our ISO 9001:2008 certified Quality Control Lab using one of our Helmholtz Coils.
-Fully annealed MuMETAL® offers attenuation properties that are considered the best available for most applications worldwide.

 Back To Top